-Read on to find out what to do as a first time buyer – whether you’re buying a Pocket home or otherwise.
-We’ve been helping middle earning Londoners become homeowners since 2005, so you can always get in touch with our helpful Sales Team at firstname.lastname@example.org if you’d like even more guidance.
+Find out what to do as a first time buyer – whether you’re buying a Pocket home or otherwise.
+We’ve been helping middle earning Londoners become homeowners since 2005, so you can always get in touch with our helpful sales team to talk things through on 020 7291 3683 or firstname.lastname@example.org.

 If you’re ready to learn how to buy a home, keep reading!